 Glen Charles Rowell.
 All Rights Reserved.
 Email.

-Roughly speaking there are only two reasons you do anything in life:
+Roughly speaking there are only two reasons why you do anything in life:

 The first category of internally motivated activities might include things like eating, socialising, hobbies and going on holiday.
 The second category of externally motivated activities might include working a job, studying, or loading the dishwasher.